Detailed Information on Lukla’s Flight

 The spring season usually brings warm mornings and extended daylight.
 Mornings are the best time to enjoy the mountain views.
 However, afternoons are generally covered with thick clouds.

-Although spring is a good season for the Everest Base Camp Cho La Pass Trek, be aware of sudden weather shifts.
-If the conditions are unfavorable, do not attempt the Cho La Pass.
+Although spring is a good Everest Base Camp Cho La Pass Trek season, be aware of sudden weather shifts.
+If the conditions are unfavourable, do not attempt the Cho La Pass.

-Besides the mountain scenery, the spring season is also the best time to enjoy the blooming flowers, including rhododendrons and primroses.
+Besides the mountain scenery, spring is the best time to enjoy the blooming flowers, including rhododendrons and primroses.
 However, the trails will be busy, and the dining will be noisy during this time of the year.

 Winter (December to February)

-Although winters are not the most favorable time for the EBC Cho La Pass Trek, it is still doable.
+Although winters are not the most favourable time for the EBC Cho La Pass Trek, it is still doable.
 As expected, this season brings cold, frequent snowfall, and snow-covered trails.

 The morning and evening are likely to be terribly cold, while the midday temperature is tolerable.
 During the winter season, the risk of high-altitude sickness, snow blindness, hypothermia, sunburn, and physical injuries is significant.